mobsites/Cosmos.Identity/README.md

 Using the default implementation of Cosmos Identity is fairly straightforward.
 Just follow the steps outlined below.

-**NOTE: There is one caveat to keep in mind when using the default implementation—the partition key path will be set to `/PartitionKey` for a newly created identity container.
-If the container to be used for the identity store already exists, then the container must have a partition key path of `/PartitionKey` in order to use the default implementation, else a custom extended Cosmos Identity approach must be used (see [Extending Cosmos Identity](https://github.com/Mobsites/AspNetCore.Identity.Cosmos#extending-cosmos-identity) for guidance).**
+**NOTE: There is one caveat to keep in mind when following the steps below—the partition key path will be set to `/PartitionKey` for a newly created identity container.
+If the container to be used for the identity store already exists, then the container must have an existing partition key path of `/PartitionKey` in order to use the steps below, else an extended or customized Cosmos Identity approach must be used (see [Extending Cosmos Identity](https://github.com/Mobsites/AspNetCore.Identity.Cosmos#extending-cosmos-identity) or [Customizing Cosmos Identity](https://github.com/Mobsites/AspNetCore.Identity.Cosmos#extending-cosmos-identity) for guidance).**

 1. Install via [Nuget.org](https://www.nuget.org/packages/Mobsites.AspNetCore.Identity.Cosmos):